 Arizona is a big place.
 It’s totally possible to head to Rhode Island and just drive around and see what you see.
 You can likewise cruise up and down the coast of California and take in whatever sites you land upon, and the same goes for New Jersey and D.C.

 But in Arizona, if you don’t have a plan, you’re going to wind up burning up a lot of miles, getting lost along the state’s vast highway system and generally just making a beeline from gas station to gas station until it’s time to head back home.
 You’ve got to have a plan, you can’t expect to simply stumble upon any great discoveries in the enormous expanses of the great Southwest.
+Make sure pay attention to the traffic laws.
+If you violate one, you may have to take an AZ defensive driving course to stop the points from going on your record.
 Here are the must-see spots on your trip through the American desert:

 The Grand Canyon

 This one is obvious, of course.
 What is there to say about the Grand Canyon?
 There are no words to do it justice, you simply have to go and see it for yourself once in your life.
 It’s an American rite of passage.